How to Apply for Undergraduate Admission

 - English is a native language of the student’s country of origin.

-All instances that do not fit within these specified criteria will be judged on a case-by-case basis.
+All instances that do not fit within these specified criteria will be evaluated on a case-by-case basis.
 After review of the application, the Office of Admissions reserves the right to request additional documentation and/or translation of materials in support of the application.
 Specific details on proficiency can be found on the LIM College website in the International Admissions section.

 Acceptance and Enrollment at LIM College